Automotive Industry Future Outlook: 2021-2024

 Consumers are spending more on automotive parts at the household level

 Chart 4: Personal consumption of automotive parts & accessories at the household level is at an all-time high (see our chart at left).
 Households have increased their monthly spending on automotive parts since the Great Recession (red arrows).
+This is a great trend for automobile industry future revenue.

 Personal consumption of automotive parts peaked before the Great Recession at $312 in October 2007.
 It then dropped to the $260 range and grew to $375 at the end of 2019.
 This is one of the more telling United States automotive industry statistics.